SyneRBI/SIRF-SuperBuild/INSTALL.md

   ```
    sudo /home/sirfuser/devel/CCPPETMR_VM/scripts/update_VGA.sh
+   sudo shutdown -r now
   ```
+The VM will reboot.

 5. Currently (20 April, 2018, SIRF_1.0.0) people are reporting problems after the VM is shutdown or rebooted.
 The VM windows system may fail to start and you are left with a flashing VM terminal window that stabilises after a few minutes.
 If your cursor has gone, it may be "in" this terminal window and can be released (press the Host Key (on most systems, right-ctrl, on a Mac the Apple command key).
 To restore proper functionality, follow the instructions in point 5 above, even if you already had the correct VGA installed.
 If you have previously 'inserted' the CD you may get an error message that you need to ignore.
 Then reboot.